-TMR/ERP - current approach
+TMR/ERP: current approach

-The TMR21 measures the return expected by the marginal investor from holding a diversified portfolio of all investible securities.
+The Total Market Return (TMR)33 measures the return expected by the marginal investor from holding a diversified portfolio of securities.
 Regulators have tended to use a broad index of equities as a proxy for the market of investible securities; for instance, the UK FTSE-All Share.

-The ERP22 is the difference in expected return between the TMR and the RFR.
+The Equity Risk Premium(ERP)34 is the difference in expected return between the TMR and the RFR.
 It denotes the additional compensation that investors require from being invested in the market compared to the risk-free asset.
 It is an important input to the CAPM as the ERP is multiplied by the beta of the company in question to give a risk premium specific to that company.

-Consistent with the recommendations of the 2018 UKRN Cost of Capital study,23 as well as earlier reports by the same authors,24 there is a long-standing practice in UK regulation to assume that the TMR is a more stable component of the cost of equity than the ERP.
-In part, this approach is informed by long-run empirical evidence which suggests that equity returns are more stable over time than the ERP.25 Hence regulators have typically focused on estimating the TMR directly, often relying on long-run historical data (as explained below).
+Consistent with the recommendations of the 2018 UKRN Cost of Capital study,35 as well as earlier reports by the same authors,36 there is a long-standing practice in UK regulation to assume that the TMR is a more stable component of the cost of equity than the ERP.
+In part, this approach is informed by long-run empirical evidence which suggests that equity returns are more stable over time than the ERP.37 Hence regulators have typically focused on estimating the TMR directly, often relying on long-run historical data (as explained below).
 The ERP is then calculated as the difference between the estimated TMR and the RFR.

-However, an alternative approach is to assume that the ERP remains broadly stable over time.
-This latter approach is used by international regulators, for instance, in continental Europe and Australia.26 Although we recognise that the methodology used for estimating the ERP needs to be considered jointly with the methodology used for the RFR, to understand the overall impact on the TMR.
+An alternative approach is to assume that the ERP remains broadly stable over time.
+This latter approach is used by international regulators, for instance, in continental Europe and Australia.38 The methodology used for estimating the ERP needs to be considered jointly with the methodology used for the RFR, to understand the overall impact on the TMR.

-The TMR is typically derived from three approaches:
+The TMR estimate is typically derived from one or more of the following three approaches: